 3. Cellular shades

 The cell-shaped pattern of these shades holds the trapped air creating a barrier between the window surface and the room.
-This prevents the warmth from escaping during winters, keeping the energy bills down.
+This prevents the warmth from escaping during winter, keeping the energy bills down.

 These shades add a pop of classic style and are ideal for traditional living room units like picture or casement windows.
 They come in a single, double, or triple cell, offering a choice between a blackout or a light-filtered look.
 Overall, cellular shades are one of the most popular window treatments to complement your interior and improve control over daylight and privacy.